 The colonial Comitán is recognized as magic town.
 This inheritor of ancient settlements was founded by the Dominican monks shortly after the arrival of the Spaniards to the region in the 16th century.

 One of the oldest cities in the continent, located at the right side of Grijalva river.

-Palenque became one of the most notable cities of the classic mayan era, capital of a powerful dinasty that ruled the Chiapas northen mountains and the plains of Tabasco; territory that now some researchers have now named as the Lakamhá kindom.
+Palenque became one of the most notable cities of the classic Mayan era, capital of a powerful dynasty that ruled the Chiapas northern mountains and the plains of Tabasco; territory that some researchers have now named "The Lakamhá kingdom".